The library's blog can be found at

 residing within Asia.

-• Speculative fiction novels, collections and short fiction chapbooks by non-Asian authors, set in Asian locations or predominantly featuring
+• Speculative fiction novels, collections and short fiction chapbooks by non-Asian authors, set or partially set in Asian locations or predominantly

 • Speculative fiction novels, collections and short fiction chapbooks about fictional countries within (or islands surrounding) Asia, by Asian or